A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The stationary algorithm revisited

 \subsection{Recalling the standard algorithm}

-To solve the stationary non-linear Schr\"odinger-Poisson system \eqref{eqPot}\eqref{denStat}\eqref{VpGe}, we will use the same algorithm as in \cite{Pi}.
-It is based on a Gummel iteration, see \cite{Gum}, which consists in the computation of a sequence $V_I^l, \, l \geq 0$ where the potential $V_I^{l+1}$ at step $l+1$ is deduced form the potential $V_I^l$ at step $l$ by solving the following non-linear equation:
+To solve the stationary nonlinear Schr\"odinger-Poisson system \eqref{VpGe}\eqref{eqPotst}\eqref{denStat}, we will use the same algorithm as in \cite{Pi}.
+It is based on a Gummel iteration, see \cite{Gum}, which consists in the computation of a sequence $\left(V_I^l\right)_{l\in\N}$ where the potential $V_I^{l+1}$ at step $l+1$ is deduced form the potential $V_I^l$ at step $l$ by solving the following nonlinear equation: